Nuitka/Nuitka/Developer_Manual.rst

    # Assignment, the source decides the type of the assigned expression
    a = b

-   # Operator "attribute lookup", the looked up expression decides via its "ValueFriend"
+   # Operator "attribute look-up", the looked up expression decides via its "ValueFriend"
    ctypes.c_int

    # Call operator, the called expressions decides with help of arguments, which may